Katy Municipal Codes Relevant to Dog Bite Law

 Talk To Our Dog Bite Lawyers

-At Simmons and Fletcher, P.C., we take dog attacks very serious.
+At Simmons and Fletcher, P.C., we take dog attacks seriously.
 There is simply no reason a responsible animal owner cannot maintain control of his pet.
-If you have questions about how the Katy Code of Ordinances apply to your situation you and would like to talk to a dog bite lawyer, give us a call.
-We are located next to the Memorial City Mall near I-10 and Beltway 8, just a short drive from Katy proper.
+If you have questions about how the Katy Code of Ordinances apply to your situation, you and would like to talk to a dog bite lawyer, give us a call.
+We are located next to the Memorial City Mall, near I-10 and Beltway 8, just a short drive from Katy proper.
 The initial consultation is free and we do not charge you a dime unless we win your case.